 Lucy is the founder and CEO of Marcus Venture Consulting Committed to fostering sustainable success for funding organisations, Marcus Venture Consulting works with venture capital and private equity funds, institutions and corporations to build strong funding businesses.
 She is also Professor of Leadership and Governance at IE Business School focusing on corporate governance, ethics and leadership.
-Lucy also writes an opinion column for the BBC, Above Board with Lucy Marcus, and hosts a tv show for Reuters, In the Boardroom with Lucy Marcus on the intersection of boards and leadership.
+Lucy also an opinion column for Project Syndicate, The Real Business of Business, and an opinion column for the BBC, Above Board with Lucy Marcus.
+She also hosts a tv show for Reuters, In the Boardroom with Lucy Marcus on the intersection of boards and leadership.

 Lucy serves as serves as a non-executive board director and member of the Control, Risk and Corporate Governance Committee of global infrastructure company Atlantia SpA, non-executive chair of the Mobius Life Sciences Fund, chair of the Mobius Life Sciences Fund Investment Panel, and she is a non-executive director and chair of the board audit committee of BioCity Nottingham.
 She is a CIBAM Cambridge Associate at the University of Cambridge’s Centre for International Business and Management (CIBAM).
 She is co-founder, judge and served as chair of the board of the Aspen Institute Energy and Environment Awards, and is a member of the international advisory board of the Instituto de Empresa Business School.
 She is the co-founder and chair of Leadership in Conflict which develops leaders in conflict and post-conflict zones and also applies those lessons to leading in some of the most challenging environments, sectors, and spaces in the world, from health care to boardrooms.
 Lucy is a regular contributor to Harvard Business Review, BusinessWeek, The Huffington Post, CSRWire, and other global publications, writing on boards, leadership, ethics and innovation.